jamf/NoMAD/README.md

 ***NoMAD***

 Get all of AD, with none of the bind!
+From now on you'll have no mo' need of AD.

 NoMAD allows for all of the functionality you would want from a Mac bound to Active Directory without having to actually bind to AD.